caoleminhhieu/Graduate-Thesis/README.md

 # Graduate-Thesis
 Salient Object Detection (SOD) using the self-attention-based Object Contextual Representation module built on top of the PFSNet model.
 ## [PFSNet](http://cvteam.net/papers/2021_AAAI_Pyramidal%20Feature%20Shrinking%20for%20Salient%20Object%20Detection.pdf)
+1. Backbone
-1. Backbone: Resnet-50
+Resnet-50
-2. Neck/Feature network:
+2. Neck/Feature network
 2 phases multi-level features integration.
 Only fuse two adjacent feature maps to avoid feature attenuation.
   1. Phase 1 use top-down path feature integration applied on the feature maps obtained from the backbone.
   2. Phase 2 use pyramidal shape to fuse 2 adjacent feature maps obtained from phase 1.